mjeanmar/mdi-basic-training/_docs/code-colloboration/github-basics.md

 ###  Create a Personal Access Token

-Various GitHub tasks will be easier if you have a Personal Access Token (PAT), essentially a long password to authorize access to your account.
+Various GitHub tasks will be easier if you have a Personal Access Token (PAT), essentially a password to authorize access to your account.
 Learn more, and create your PAT here:

 - <https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token>